Patient education: Diabetic kidney disease (diabetic nephropathy) (Beyond the Basics)

 Lifestyle changes — Changing your lifestyle can have a big impact on the health of your kidneys.
 The following measures are recommended for everyone, but are especially important if you have diabetic nephropathy:

-●Limit the amount of salt you eat (see "Patient information: Low-sodium diet (Beyond the Basics)")
+●Limit the amount of salt you eat (see "Patient education: Low-sodium diet (Beyond the Basics)")

-●If you smoke, quit smoking (see "Patient information: Quitting smoking (Beyond the Basics)")
+●If you smoke, quit smoking (see "Patient education: Quitting smoking (Beyond the Basics)")

-●Lose weight if you are overweight (see "Patient information: Diet and health (Beyond the Basics)" and "Patient information: Exercise (Beyond the Basics)" and "Patient information: Weight loss treatments (Beyond the Basics)")
+●Lose weight if you are overweight (see "Patient education: Diet and health (Beyond the Basics)" and "Patient education: Exercise (Beyond the Basics)" and "Patient education: Weight loss treatments (Beyond the Basics)")

 A blood test called A1C is also used to monitor blood sugar levels; the result provides an average of blood sugar levels over the last one to three months.
 An A1C of 7 percent or less is usually recommended; this corresponds to an average blood glucose of 150 mg/dL (8.3 mmol/L) (table 1).
 Even small decreases in the A1C lower the risk of diabetes-related complications to some degree.